collapsed-stacks/startups/questions/191/using-agile-with-a-startup-or-small-business.md

 - posted by: [Rick Holstorm](https://stackexchange.com/users/10057164/rick-holstorm) on 2017-01-18
 - score: 1

-<p>We use kanban for both our development tasks and general business activities.
+We use kanban for both our development tasks and general business activities.
 Some boards combine both, while others are strictly business or deve stuff.
 It seems to be working perfectly.
 Also, we don't have a dedicated board manager - as in just one man doing all task creation.
 All jobs are addded to the backlog and if the manager or anyone else feels there are issues with a task from the backlog - they make a comment on it and the task creator addresses this.
 This often helps to reduce unnecessary work and to avoid doubled tasks.
-I've just seen an article on agile adoptions for small companies - take a look, it may also help: <a href="https://kanbantool.com/blog/agile-for-a-small-business" rel="nofollow noreferrer">https://kanbantool.com/blog/agile-for-a-small-business</a>
+I've just seen an article on agile adoptions for small companies - take a look, it may also help: https://kanbantool.com/blog/agile-for-a-small-business
-My personal opinion is that it's best to try all approaches you think may work and choose a combo of methods and tools that suit your unique business. </p>
+My personal opinion is that it's best to try all approaches you think may work and choose a combo of methods and tools that suit your unique business.